observablehq/plot/docs/features/scales.md

 ```
 :::

 Alternatively, use the **reverse** option; this is convenient when the domain is implied from data rather than specified explicitly.
-(We’ll cover implied domains in more detail in the *inference* section below.)

 :::plot https://observablehq.com/@observablehq/plot-continuous-scales
 ```js